taimurt/NPD-ITC8061/README.md

 - port: number that identifies the port of the application (it could be any port number)

->chat.py uuid port
+>python chat.py uuid port

 Example:
->chat.py abcd 2222
+>python chat.py abcd 2222

 Note: This application can run directly on Mac OS X but you have to write the command " alias python='python3' " when ever you open a new terminal window to set it default to python 3.5 version.